 The only exception to our “no stat increases” rule concerns Juves and Prospects.
 Younger members of the gang will continue to grow into their roles, and this is reflected by what happens when they get promoted.

 After a Juve or Prospect attains 5 advancements, they are eligible for promotion, but are not required to take one.
 For their 6th advancement, they may spend 5 XP to be promoted.
 A Juve will become a Specialist, and a Prospect will become a champion.
 If your gang has more than one option for a champion, then you may pick what kind of champion the Prospect becomes.
 The promoted fighter’s statline and base cost change to that of their new position.
-All previously learned skills, equipment, and injuries transfer over.
+All previously learned skills, equipment, and injuries transfer over, except for specialized Prospect equipment like jetpacks, hoverboards, or anything else in that vein.
+No Arms Masters with jetpacks, or Archaeoteks on hoverboards.
+This restriction is only pertaining to equipment that can’t be bought, sold, or traded within a gang.
+In the case of Corpse Grinders, when one is promoted, their mask is automatically upgraded to that of their new station.
 Any Prospects promoted in this manner will lose the Gang Fighter (Prospect) rule from their fighter card.

 Promoted fighters always act outside of the Lost Zone gang composition rules.
 Meaning that a promoted Prospect does not count towards a gang’s champion limit (but still counts for the purposes of the Gang Fighter (x) rule).
 The same goes for former Juves.